Trushali29/Telangana_Tourism_Data_Analysis/README.md

-# This project provide insights of telangana tourism
+# This project provides insights of telangana tourism
-The dataset publicly available through a great initiative by goverment of telangana.
+The dataset is publicly available through a great initiative by goverment of telangana.
 While the questions to do research on data was taken from codebasics resume project challenge site.

 The dataset consists of domestic and foreign tourist data ranging from 2016 to 2019 having a separated csv files for each year.

-Below is a summary report of insights gain from dataset using python pandas, numpy modules.
+Below is a summary report of the same which is done using python pandas, numpy modules.

 **Q1.
 List down the top 10 districts that have the highest number of domestic visitors overall (2016-2019)?**